PLEASE WEAR FACE COVERINGS

 Please wear a face covering when entering the surgery including when attending for face to face appointments and also for prescription collection.

 People who spend time in a health care setting are more likely to catch coronavirus.

 We need to minimise risk for other patients in the building that maybe severally vulnerable and protect our staff so they can continue to provide the public with its GP service, including GPs, Nurses, Health Care Assistants, Dispensary Staff and our reception team.

 If you enter our surgery without wearing a face covering we will politely ask you to leave.
-A group of local volunteers have kindly made masks which are available for a small donation to raise funds for Thirsk Community Care.
-Please press the buzzer outside if you need a face cover.

 There are some exceptions: